Don't let the unknown scare you from becoming a homeowner. I can help you work your way through the process. Call me at 800-252-6633.

 • Write escrow instructions

-• Meet lender's standards as written in the escrow agreement
+• Comply with lender's standards as specified in the escrow agreement

 • Receive payments from the buyer